src-bin/substrate-docs/bootstrapping/integrating-your-original-aws-account.md

 In fact, integrating your original AWS account(s) into your new Substrate-managed AWS organization is a good idea for a few reasons:

-* It can quickly improve your security posture if you create an Administrator role there that can be assumed by the Administrator role in your admin account(s), thus allowing you to delete long-lived access keys and uncontrolled IAM users there.
+* It can quickly improve your security posture if you create an Administrator role there that can be assumed by the Administrator role in your Substrate account, thus allowing you to delete long-lived access keys and uncontrolled IAM users there.
 * It may simplify some migrations by allowing policies written using the `aws:PrincipalOrgID` condition key to interoperate with this account.
 (Don't worry if policies and condition keys are not familiar topics.)
 * Integrating access to its billing data will give you better visibility into where you're spending money with AWS.